 This page will provide you with essential information on education for the children of foreign nationals – both for pre-school children aged 3–6 years (the last year of nursery school is compulsory), and compulsory primary education for children aged 6+ years.
 We will give you the necessary information you need to know about school attendance and about nursery and primary schools.
 Most of Brno nursery and primary schools also provide catering (prices differ slightly in each school).

-Foreign pupils are entitled to free-of-charge preparation for their inclusion in primary education, which includes lessons of Czech language adapted to these pupils’ needs.
-This is usually provided by a school in cooperation with the South Moravian Regional Office.
-Brno schools provide such preparation for foreign pupils who attend them within their compulsory primary education, too.
+Foreign pupils are entitled to free-of-charge preparation for their inclusion in primary education, which includes lessons of Czech language adapted to these pupils’ needs, which is provided in groups for language preparation.
+The pupils are also entitled to support measures if the language preparation is not sufficient.

 There are three primary schools in Brno that focus on the education of foreign pupils in the long term – with an emphasis on the teaching of Czech language in cases where there is a low level of knowledge of the language:

 - ZŠ a MŠ Brno, Staňkova 14, p. o.
 (Primary and Nursery School Brno, Staňkova 14, contributory organization),

 - ZŠ a MŠ Jana Broskvy 3, p. o.
 (Primary and Nursery School Jana Broskvy 3, contributory organization),